sourav-nanda/Word-Cloud-Generator/Readme.md

-This is a simple word cloud generator you just need to enter some text and upload an Image (keep in mind the the generator ignores white color so the background should be white).
+####This is a simple word cloud generator:

+You can only use images with white backgrounds ,transparent or any other background will lead to a square wordcloud

 [WORD CLOUD GENERATOR](https://stark-coast-14778.herokuapp.com)